-Dialectical therapy was initially developed to help people with borderline personality disorder and chronic suicidal ideation.
-However, the therapy was found to be effective in treating a number of other mental health problems.
-DBT for substance abuse is a well-established comprehensive treatment that is designed to encourage abstinence and reduce relapses.
-Several randomized clinical trials have shown that DBT therapy is effective in decreasing substance abuse.
+Dialectical behavior therapy (DBT) was initially developed to help people with mental health conditions such as borderline personality disorder and chronic suicidal ideation.
+However, research has found DBT therapy to be effective in treating several other mental health problems.
+DBT for substance abuse is a well-established comprehensive treatment designed to help encourage abstinence and reduce relapses.
+Several randomized clinical trials have shown that dialectic behavior treatment is effective in decreasing substance abuse.

 What is DBT Therapy?

-How do you define dialectical behavior therapy?
-It is a type of psychotherapy that was modified and adapted from cognitive-behavioral therapy (CBT).
-DBT was developed by well-known psychologist Marsha M. Linehan in the 1980s and 1990s to treat people with borderline personality disorder.
+DBT is a type of psychotherapy that was modified and adapted from cognitive-behavioral therapy techniques (CBT).
+Dialectical behavior treatment was developed by well-known psychologist Marsha M. Linehan in the 1980s and 1990s to help people with mental health conditions like a borderline personality disorder.
 Dr. Linehan expanded upon the principles of CBT and added dialectics and acceptance to the original framework.

 The primary goal of DBT therapy is to make sure the addict stays safe and alive.
-A secondary goal is to ensure that the recovering substance abuser stays in therapy until they have achieved what they set out for.
-Goals of DBT therapy include:
+A secondary goal is to ensure that the recovering substance abuser stays in DBT therapy until they have achieved what they set out for.

 - Reducing dangerous and reckless behaviors, increasing positive emotions, and learning to manage stress